DAILY DISCIPLINE #186

 As you read these verses what quality stands out that a servant needs to be able to go out and trade?

-A diligent servant is characterized by steady, earnest (a serious and intent mental state) and energetic effort.
-It's that quality that we need to invest what God gives us.
+A diligent servant is characterized by steady, earnest, and energetic effort.
+It's diligence that we need to invest what God gives us.

 James 2: 14-26